 CTEIG Training Center (formerly NKVC): This program recently closed, but was absorbed by Delano High School.
-3 teachers are now part of the DHS staff and provide instruction to DHS students as well as other students across the district, which includes vocational training.
+5 teachers are now part of the DHS staff and provide instruction to DHS students as well as other students across the district, which includes vocational training.
 This provides students hands-on training and experience in a wide range of occupations. \

-Nursing Health Occupations Welding
+Nursing Auto Body Health Occupations Retailing and Etailing Welding Criminal Justice

-Students with special needs may enroll in these courses at any grade level.
+Special Education students may enroll in these courses at any grade level.